taherkaraki/homebridge-homesung-tv/README.md

 This is a fork of [kkapitan](https://github.com/kkapitan/homebridge-homesung), he doesn't seem to support this package anymore.

+# I sold my TV, I can no longer test or support this package

 **NOTE: This plugin is in WIP state.
 While it should work in simple cases, there are still some work in progress to make it more stable.**

 ---